Updated 10th March 2021

 Covid-19, the immune system, and the importance of vaccination

 The aim of vaccinations is to safely teach our adaptive immune systems to repel disease.
 This is why vaccines for diseases like Covid-19 are so vital.
-As there is currently no vaccine, for now our immune systems have to adapt unaided to this potentially deadly threat.

 The true first line of defence

 Of course, the real first line of defence is always to prevent infection from entering the body.
 This is why social distancing guidelines, frequent handwashing, and avoiding touching the eyes, nose and mouth are so important in protecting people from Covid-19 as they help to break the chain of infection.

 Ultimately, Covid-19 emphasises the very importance of infection prevention and control (IPC) methods – not just within healthcare environments, but in the community too.